brumble9401/go-authentication/README.md

 You will receive a JWT token in response.

+### Google Login

+Send a GET request to `/auth/google/login` to initiate the Google login process.
+After successful authentication, you will receive a JWT token in response.

 ### Access protected routes

 Include the JWT token in the `Authorization` header as follows: